Eppo-exp/eppo-docs/docs/administration/scim.md

 :::

 Provisioning users through SCIM (the System for Cross-domain Identity Management) provides a secure and automated way to create and manage Eppo users through your preferred IdP (Okta, Microsoft Entra and others).
 We partner with [WorkOS](https://workos.com/docs/integrations/scim) to provide a secure SCIM connection using the 2.0 version of the SCIM protocol.
-Follow the steps from the WorkOS setup guide that you receive from your Eppo.

 Eppo offers support for: